rodnt/bffuf/README.md

 BFFUF is an extension for Burp Suite that allows you to configure and run FFUF (Fuzz Faster U Fool) directly from Burp.
 This extension provides a graphical interface to set various FFUF options, save request configurations, and perform fuzzing attacks directly from the tool.

+# IMPORTANT

+- BETA VERSION!
+- Sniper mode only work if you choose the proto flag!!! 🚨

 ## Features

 - Configure wordlists for different fuzzing markers.